Site icon Circuit Ideas for You

 Conclusion:

-By following these construction details, you can build a regulated adjustable voltage power supply circuit using the LM338 IC providing a regulated DC output tailored to your specific voltage requirements and current upto 5 Amps.
+By following these construction details one can build Simple Adjustable Power Supply Circuit using IC LM338 by providing a regulated DC output and by modifying a specific voltage requirements and current upto 5 Amps.

 LM338 5-Amp Adjustable Regulators datasheet